MI2DataLab/call-for-collaborators/README.md

 Learn more about `archivist` at https://github.com/pbiecek/archivist and https://www.jstatsoft.org/article/view/v082i11

-## ML for could
+## ML for cloud

-Development of could based model store.
+Development of cloud-based model store.

 Learn more about feature store at https://github.com/gojek/feast